 Alcohol and pregnancy stress

 Along the same lines, recreational drug use can quickly cause dependency.
 When pregnant, women who have used recreational drugs in the past may have increased stress associated with quitting a drug habit cold turkey.
 In some cases, drug recovery can take many months and may need to be completed under the care of specialized doctors and therapists.
-Stress is a physical reaction and while women may be bale to quit the habit on their own, the physical effects of stress related to quitting early in the pregnancy may be associated with increased miscarriage risk.
+Stress is a physical reaction and while women may be able to quit the habit on their own, the physical effects of stress related to quitting early in the pregnancy may be associated with increased miscarriage risk.

 Smoking and pregnancy

 Tobacco is the most widely used legal drug on the planet.
-Smoking cigarettes, or other form of tobacco, during pregnancy is associated with lower birth weight infants and increased risk of miscarriage.
+Smoking cigarettes or another form of tobacco during pregnancy is associated with lower birth weight infants and increased risk of miscarriage.
 Quitting smoking is the healthiest option, but quitting, as most people who have tried to quit will note, can cause increased risk stress.

 Talking with your obstetrician about quitting smoking and options to help curb cravings and stress is one option all pregnant women have.
 There are natural, holistic, and over the counter remedies for quitting smoking, but not all are approved for use while pregnant.

 There is a fine line between healthy choices and increased stress while pregnant.
 Women who use alcohol, drugs, or tobacco while pregnant increase the risk of fetal harm exponentially.
-Quitting these habits can cause increase stress, which can then trigger early miscarriage.
+Quitting these habits can cause increased stress which can then trigger early miscarriage.
 What seems like a catch 22 is just another reason to seek professional help when fighting off stress associated with providing a healthier womb for baby.